 S’mores are a big no-no as well.
 Besides having no nutritional value to your feline, they’re a hazard to your pet.
 Ingredients such as chocolate and marshmallows are enough for your cat to develop health issues.

 Yes, cats can eat Graham crackers in moderation.
 However, be careful when offering her any of the above-mentioned.
 The reason for concern lies in their ingredients – high contents of salt, sugar, and fats.

 1. Salt content

 Unfortunately, salt is one of the reasons to avoid crackers.
 It’s why your cat should shake off the need for Graham crackers.
 Consuming salt can lead to serious health issues, and crackers are usually filled with it.

 Excess consumption of this ordinary seasoning can end badly for her.
 If your cat shows any symptoms of salt poisoning, take a quick trip to your vet.
-These include, but are not limited to, vomiting, diarrhea, and excessive thirst and urination.
+These include but are not limited to, vomiting, diarrhea, excessive thirst and urination.

 Other than honey and cinnamon, Graham crackers are known for their sweet taste.
 You guessed it, sugar.
 While we sometimes can’t seem to go without it, cats definitely can and should.

 Our felines don’t naturally have a sweet tooth.
 Apart from that, sugar can lead to diabetes, tooth decay, and many other health complications.
 If there’s any reason to avoid crackers, this is it.